Skip to main content

 • Configuring and tuning Elastic for specific use cases can be complex

-Best for real-time data ingestion and streaming
+Best for hybrid data integration

 Pros and cons